Psalms For Life

 7 He put them on a road that led them

-straight to a suitable place to live.
+right to a safe place to live.

 Let them thank YHWH for the unrelenting love